 - Socially inept due to low confidence, shyness, lower energy levels and difficulty connecting with peers

-- Learning disorders such as ADHD, under-developed problem-solving skills
+- Learning disorders such as Attention Deficit Hyperactivity Disorder, under-developed problem-solving skills

 - Behavioural issues including stunted maturity and impulsive nature